 Nuts and Bolts

-Alumni register to offer an externship and/or homestay through a secure website by early September.
+Alumni register to offer an externship and/or homestay through a secure website beginning in early September.
 Workplace sponsors who are matched with externs will be notified via email from Career Services by November.
 Upon being notified of the match, we encourage students and workplace sponsors to connect with one another to finalize details for the extern week.
 Homestay hosts will be notified of their matches by mid-November.
 Extern week will take place during January each year.